yaya2devops/aws-cloud-project-bootcamp/journal/week8.md

 ### Apply Code and Permissions

+#### Presigned URL Policy

+Create this policy and assigned to your s3.

 1. Add the code from the `function.rb` file to the Lambda function.
 2. Navigate to the Lambda function's configuration and access the **Permissions** section.
 3. Open the settings of the execution role associated with the Lambda function.